sophiekoonin/localghost/content/blog/redux-saga.md

   }
 }
 {{< /highlight >}}
-c

 The key here is the `call` function.
 It’s part of the redux-saga library of {{< bold >}}effects{{< /bold >}}, and all behave the same way, returning objects with descriptions of code.
 In this case, `call` is an instruction to call a function.
 These objects are like instructions for the saga middleware, which will execute them step-by-step in the saga.

 ### redux-saga effects

 As well as `call`, here are some other handy effects you can use to tame your wild async code:

-* `race` allows you to trigger two asynchronous tasks at the same time, and whichever one finishes first ‘wins’, causing the other one to be cancelled.
+* `race` allows you to trigger two asynchronous tasks at the same time, and whichever one finishes first 'wins’, causing the other one to be cancelled.
 For example, if you’re making an api call that doesn’t have a timeout on it, you might want to impose one this way.

 {{< highlight javascript >}}
-const { response, timeout } = yield **race**({
+const { response, timeout } = yield race({
   response: call(api.patDog, dogId),
-  timeout: delay(1000, ‘oh no’)
+  timeout: delay(1000, 'oh no')
 })
 {{< /highlight >}}
-c

 * `put` dispatches an action to the store
 * `select` calls a selector to get a value from the state
 * `fork` triggers a task in a separate thread
 * `cancel` allows you to cancel a previously triggered saga

-* `all` allows you to trigger several tasks in parallel and won’t return until they have all finished (a bit like `Promise.all`) which is particularly useful for calling several selectors:
+* `all` allows you to trigger several tasks in parallel and won't return until they have all finished (a bit like `Promise.all`) which is particularly useful for calling several selectors:

 {{< highlight javascript >}}
 const [